tytydraco/yessleep/out/Ive_never_really_liked_birds.md

 "Alright then."
 And he went back to his puzzle and I back down stairs.

-To pass the time while I moved around his parent's old stuff.
+In order to make room for my bed, I moved around his parent's old stuff.
 To prevent myself from dozing I softly sang to myself the comfort song of my childhood. *"I know you, I walked with you once upon a dream"* my voice filled the empty space with a slight echo.

 I found an old photograph peeping out of one box.
 It was of a tall handsome man with long flowing hair, one I didn't recognize.
 His appearance neither fit the 1970s nor any particular time period.
 He felt so out of place but I couldn't put my finger on why.
 He didn't quite feel, human, to me for reasons I could not articulate.